 Here are three important things to do to increase your chances to get your story covered:

 It needs to impact people, must be timely and you need to pitch it to the right journalist.
 Get your facts right.
 In the train, I meticulously kept track of time at each step of the incident.
 I used Google map to locate the incident and reported only official sources.

 Before giving the interview, I paused and organized my thoughts.
 What was it I wanted to say?
 What story would be interesting to people hearing that a train had caught on fire?
 Every story has several angles to it.
 I had to decide which angle I wanted to take on my Eurostar adventure.

 - Provide illustrations.

-Our smartphone are now capable of producing high-resolution videos and photos.
-Here are a few tips: Record in horizontal position!
+Our smartphone is now capable of producing high-resolution videos and photos.
+Here are a few tips: Record in a horizontal position!
 That’s the single most important tip!

 Now here are bonuses:

 Film scenes that speak for themselves.
-I didn’t film people in the cars as it could have been just about any car but I wholesale mlb jerseys filmed the rescue team helping people out of the train.
+I didn’t film people in the cars as it could have been just about any car but I filmed the rescue team helping people out of the train.
 I filmed rescue team distributing water bottles to thirsty passengers…

 Film date, time and places that can clue-in your audience and make your film more factual.
 In my case it was easy: Eurostar logo on the train, station clock showing arrival time at Gare du Nord…